nus-cs2103-AY2223S1/tp/docs/UserGuide.md

 ### Adding a task: `addtask`

-Adds a task to JARVIS.
+Adds a task to your task list.

 Format: `addtask t/TASK_DESC [d/DEADLINE]`